headstailsxyz/security-audit/README.md

 # security-audit
-Security Audit of HeadsTails Smart Contract by Vidma
+Security Audit report of HeadsTails Smart Contract by Vidma